-All development consents, leases, licences, and other relevant approvals are stored in the Cority Compliance Management database, which is administered by both site and Liberty GFG Corporate.
+All development consents, leases, licences, and other relevant approvals are stored in the Cority Compliance Management database (Cority), which is administered by both site and Liberty GFG Corporate and on the Tahmoor Coal website Licences - Tahmoor Colliery.
 A summary of the relevant mining leases is provided in Table 4.
 A summary of other approvals and licences is provided in Table 5.